APLMOOC/APLMOOC/docs/course/ch5/part5.md

 LOSER
 ```

-You decide to show the forum down.
+You decide to shut the forum down.